-The Nigerian army recruitment for tradesmen/women and non-tradesmen/women is here again, learn how to apply as all plan is now set to open the official portal for registration.
+The Nigerian army recruitment for tradesmen/women and non-tradesmen/women is here again, application starts soon, learn how to apply as all plan is now set to open the official portal for registration.
 Reading this article to the last will show you the steps involve to quickly send in your own application without stress.

 Table of Contents